Basic Education to Get 3% from Consolidated Revenue Fund, Says FG

 Kuni Tyessi in Abuja

-The federal government has proposed a legislation to increase funding from the consolidated revenue fund to the nation’s basic education sector.
+The federal government has proposed a legislation that would increase funding from the consolidated revenue fund to the nation’s basic education sector.

-The Minister of Education, Malam Adamu Adamu, who revealed the proposition, said the move would see an increase from the current two per cent to three per cent of statutory allocation from the consolidated revenue fund to basic education, with a further one per cent to be invested in the senior secondary education segment.
+The Minister of Education, Mr. Adamu Adamu, said that the move would see an increase from the current two per cent to three per cent of statutory allocation from the consolidated revenue fund to the basic education, with further one percent to be invested in the senior secondary education segment.

-In a statement by the Universal Basic Education Commission (UBEC), the minister made this known at a meeting of the Commission’s management with the executive chairmen of State Universal Basic Education Boards (SUBEBs) held in Benin, Edo State.
+In a statement released by the Universal Basic Education Commission (UBEC), the minister made this known at a meeting of the commission’s management with the executive chairmen of State Universal Basic Education Boards (SUBEBs) held in Benin, Edo State.

-“The Buhari administration is committed to ensure that these interventions have long lasting dividends towards the empowerment and enlightenment of the Nigerian child,” he said.
+“The Buhari’s administration is committed to ensure that these interventions have long lasting dividends towards the empowerment and enlightenment of the Nigerian child,” he said.

-The minister expressed the hope that resolutions reached at the meeting would enhance education of the Nigerian child, whose success and progress underpin the overall progress of the nation and serve as hope for future generations.
+The minister expressed hope that resolutions reached at the meeting would enhance education of the Nigerian child, whose success and progress underpins the overall progress of the nation and serve as hope for the future generations.

 He explained that the success of any system of education is hinged on proper planning and effective implementation.